abrad1212/HQ_Bot/README.md

 ## Packages Used

-Use python 3.6.
+Use Python 3.6.
 In particular the packages/libraries used are...

 * JSON - Data Storage
 * Pillow - Image manipulation